-10 Easiest Anthropology Degree Programs for 2025
+10 Easiest Anthropology Degree Programs 2026

 Easiest Anthropology Degree Programs

 Anthropology is a degree field that often doesn't require many mathematics courses but may require some science as well as some research.
 Because of this, some programs may be easier than others.
+Below, we've featured ten of the easiest anthropology programs in the United States.

 1. California State University, Chico

-The university offers a Bachelor of Arts in anthropology with concentrations in archeology, biological anthropology, cultural anthropology, or museum studies.
+California State University, Chico is a public university in Chico, CA. The university offers a Bachelor of Arts in anthropology with concentrations in archeology, biological anthropology, cultural anthropology, or museum studies.

 This program provides students with a broad perspective on human biological and cultural development.
 No math or science courses are required beyond the general education requirements, and field research opportunities are not required.